Kalmia latifolia aka Mountain Laurel

 Mountain Laurel, Calico Bush, Spoonwood

-How to care for Mountain Laurel
+How difficult is it to take care of Mountain Laurel

 Mountain Laurel presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.